Location & Attractions

 Popular London attractions

-The following popular attractions can be easily from the hotel:
+The following popular attractions can be easily reached from the hotel:

 Tower Bridge - The iconic 19th century bridge located by the Tower of London near the City of London is decorated with high towers and features a dramatic drawbridge.
 Direct tube from St James’s underground, located next door to the hotel.